thespcrewroy/SoftwareEngineeringTutorials/README.md

 ## Desktop App Development
 * **.NET:** a Microsoft software development platform and runtime for building enterprise applications using C# and F#
 * **ElectronJS:** a framework for building cross-platform desktop applications using Javascript, CSS, and HTML
+* **JavaFX:** Java framework for building desktop applications with graphical user interfaces and multimedia features

 ## Mobile App Development
 * **Swift:** modern programming language developed by Apple for building fast, safe, and efficient applications across Apple OS
+* **SFSymbols:** Apple’s iconography library that provides scalable vector symbols for use in iOS, macOS, watchOS, and tvOS
 * **Kotlin:** a modern statically typed programming language designed for concise, safe, and interoperable development for Android
 * **SwiftUI:** Apple’s declarative UI framework for building user interfaces across iOS, macOS, watchOS, and tvOS applications
 * **Jetpack Compose:** Android’s modern declarative UI toolkit by Google for building native Android interfaces